Electric fields and substrates dramatically accelerate spin relaxation in graphene: Introduction

-Theoretical studies based on model Hamiltonians have investigated the role of flexural phonons, charged impurities and substrate-induced corrugations, and find these effects to be insufficient to explain the two order-of-magnitude discrepancy in spin lifetimes.\cite{fratini2013graphFlexuralAnis2To3Thoer, ertler2009graphSubsSpinTheor, vicent2017graphSpinTempCorrugation} Other studies propose extrinsic sources to play a major role, including electron-hole puddle relaxation dynamics,\cite{tuan2016graphehPuddle} coupled interaction of spin and pseudospin in the presence of adatoms,\cite{tau2014graphPseudoSpin} and resonant magnetic impurities from polymer residues.\cite{kochan2014GraphResonantMagneticTheor} Further, previous models attribute the disagreement in the anisotropy ratio to extrinsic modifications to the effective SO magnetic field, such as from a substrate.
-However, such models cannot directly predict the magnitudes of these effective fields, and hence cannot establish this explanation unambiguously.
+Previous theoretical studies based on model Hamiltonians and conventional spin relaxation models such as the D'yakonov-Perel' (DP) model have investigated the role of several possible non-idealities including flexural phonons and substrate-induced corrugations, but found these effects to be insufficient to explain the two order-of-magnitude discrepancy in spin lifetimes.\cite{fratini2013graphFlexuralAnis2To3Thoer, ertler2009graphSubsSpinTheor, vicent2017graphSpinTempCorrugation} Several extrinsic sources have been proposed to play a major role, including electron-hole puddle relaxation dynamics,\cite{tuan2016graphehPuddle} coupled interaction of spin and pseudospin in the presence of adatoms,\cite{tau2014graphPseudoSpin} grain-boundaries in polycrystalline samples,\cite{stephan2019PolyCrystGraph} and resonant magnetic impurities from polymer residues. \cite{kochan2014GraphResonantMagneticTheor} Recent theoretical work using a modified version of the DP model has also shown that changes to the SO field predicted by density-functional theory (DFT) calculations of graphene on hBN and with applied electric fields can strongly impact the spin relaxation time.\cite{zollner2019GraphhBNAbInitioSpinRelax, zollner2021GrhBNSpinDP} This modified DP model predicts large anisotropy ratios, e.g. $\sim$4 near the Dirac point, depending on parameters such as inter-valley scattering rates as inputs to the model.
+Consequently, \emph{ab initio} predictions of spin relaxation without symmetry-specific assumptions and material-dependent parameters would be invaluable in validating such models and extending predictive capability to new material systems.

-In this Letter, we show using first-principles calculations of spin dynamics that the impact of electric fields and substrates on spin-phonon relaxation resolve both discrepancies mentioned above.
-First, the spin-phonon relaxation time drops by two orders of magnitude due to these effects, matching the typical measured spin life times at the nanosecond scale at room temperature.
-Second, explicitly including a hexagonal boron nitride (hBN) substrate in the first-principles calculation results in a non-trivial modification of the SO field, and leads to predicted anisotropy of spin relaxation times that greatly exceed 1/2, also in agreement with experiment.